ROCm/rocm-install-on-windows/docs/install/install.rst

 4. Install components.

-   Please wait for the installation to complete as shown in the following image.
+   Wait for the installation to complete, as shown in the following image.

    .. image:: ../data/install/012-install-progress.png
       :width: 400